Find a Lender-Approved Local Conveyancer in Leighton Buzzard

 Residential Landlord and Tenant Conveyancing solicitors in Leighton Buzzard

-The firms listed below are a non-comprehensive list of solicitors in Leighton Buzzard practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This should include advice on Service charge disputes
+The list below is a small selection of solicitors in Leighton Buzzard specialising in landlord and tenant law and on the regulations governing different types of tenancies.
+This may include advice on service charge disputes and the right to manage

 • Austin & Carnley, Albion Chambers, High Street, Leighton Buzzard, Bedfordshire, LU7 1DP